alliander-opensource/Result/README.md

 # Result
 A [Kotlin][kotlin] library that is explicit about success and failure.

+### not under active development
+The team in which the `Result` library originated has moved on to use the excellent [Arrow library][arrow].
+Therefore `Result` is not under active development anymore.
+It still can serve as an example how to create, structure and foster an open source library.

 ## Rationale
 Kotlin is explicit about which values can be `null`.
 This [null-safety][kotlin:docs:null-safety] is achieved via nullable and non-nullable types.
 The distinction is made for type `T` with a question mark: `T?` means that values